-Pesto is certainly not a new recipe or idea… however, this recipe is now in the Ketocalculator under the “fat” category!
+Pesto is certainly not a new recipe or idea… however, this recipe is now in the KetoDietCalculator under the “fat” category!
 You can make a big batch of this and weigh out just a small amount to add to a keto meal.
-It’s a great way to add a LOT of flavor and some fat to a meal.
+It’s a great way to add a LOT of flavor and increase the fat of a meal.
 This was my standard recipe for pesto, the only change I made was using macadamia nuts instead of pine nuts.
 You can’t even tell the difference.
 I am using a 4oz clam-shell package of organic basil from Trader Joe’s.
 4oz equals 114g, however, when I weighed the entire bunch of basil, it was closer to 130g.
 Remove the thick stems to reduce it to 114g.
-The package may also weigh less than 114g, so you may want a little extra just in case.
 I also recommend weighing the basil before washing it so you are not weighing excess water.
-Store this in the refrigerator after making.
-The olive oil will solidify when it is cold.
+Store this in the refrigerator after making, you will know if you are using good quality olive oil if it solidifies when it is cold.
 Stir very well before serving.
 IF for some reason, your family will not eat the entire batch within 1 week… FREEZE IT!
 Weigh 10g servings in ice cube trays… once it is frozen, transfer it to a baggie for long term storage.
 You can use 1 cube at a time!
 Hope you all enjoy!!

 Makes about 1 pint